The64thGamer/cheeseepedia/content/ixq9vuhnks925f8z/content.md

 ### APS Files

-The show was a part of the {{< wiki-link "1990-1992 APS Floppy Cases" >}}, being the first tape known to be made using APS.
-Only it's 3-Stage files were placed in the collection, making it unknown if the Cyberamics version was also programmed in APS, or was still using {{< wiki-link "SongCode" >}} for its programming.
+The show was a part of the [1990-1992 APS Floppy Cases], being the first tape known to be made using APS.
+Only it's 3-Stage files were placed in the collection, making it unknown if the Cyberamics version was also programmed in APS, or was still using [SongCode] for its programming.

 #### Floppy Disk Label